douglasgreen/outlines/computing/operating_systems/linux.md

 3.  **Prepare Your Computer**: Make sure your computer can boot from USB/DVD.
 This might require changing the boot order in the BIOS or UEFI settings.

 4.  **Boot from Installation Media**: Insert the USB drive or DVD and reboot your computer.
-You should see the installer\'s welcome screen.
+You should see the installer's welcome screen.

 5.  **Installation Wizard**: Follow the installation wizard.
 It will guide you through partitioning your hard drive (be cautious if you're dual-booting with another OS), choosing your geographical location, setting up user accounts, and other configuration settings.